Legendary Moonlight Sculptor: Plot

-Legendary Moonlight Sculptor follows the adventures of a young man named Lee Hyun, who is an impoverished student living in a near-future Korea where virtual reality massively multiplayer online role-playing games (MMORPGs) have become the most popular form of entertainment and commerce.
+Legendary Moonlight Sculptor follows the adventures of a young man named Lee Hyun, who is an impoverished student living in a near-future Korea where virtual reality massively multiplayer online role-playing games (VRMMORPGs) have become the most popular form of entertainment and commerce.

 Lee Hyun, also known by his in-game name "Weed", was formerly known as the legendary God of War of the highly popular MMORPG, Continent of Magic.
 In an attempt to help his debt-ridden family, he auctions his character to find it sells at ₩3.1 billion.
 Later, an unfortunate run-in with loan sharks causes Lee Hyun to lose almost all of his money.
 This causes him to step into the new era of gaming led by the first-ever Virtual reality MMORPG, Royal Road, to help his ailing grandmother and save enough for his sister's future college tuition.
 Despite starting out with nothing, he quickly proves to be a highly skilled player, making use of his real-life experience in poverty to become an expert in frugality and resourcefulness.

 As he explores the vast world of Royal Road, Weed also discovers the potential for creating art within the game world, and he quickly becomes famous for his ability to sculpt beautiful works of art.
 Along the way, he forms alliances and rivalries with other players, and he battles monsters and powerful enemies to achieve his goals.

 As the story progresses, Weed's reputation as a master sculptor and powerful adventurer grows, and he eventually becomes embroiled in political intrigue and the machinations of powerful corporations that seek to control the game world.
 Despite the many challenges he faces, Weed remains determined to succeed and protect those he cares about, leading him on a thrilling journey of discovery, adventure, and self-realization.